Surgical Assisting Guidelines and Position Statements

-Certified Surgical First Assistants need to have a comprehensive publication focused on evidence-based Standards of Practice.
-The Standards of Practice were researched and developed, in order to aid in legislative efforts on behalf of practitioners and to provide readily available answers to questions asked by operating room supervisors.
+Certified Surgical First Assistants need to have a comprehensive publication focused on evidence-based Guidelines.
+These Guidelines were researched and developed, in order to aid in legislative efforts on behalf of practitioners and to provide readily available answers to questions asked by operating room supervisors.

-The Standards of Practice will help assure patients, practitioners and allied health administrators that, from the classroom to practice, from the hospital to the surgery center, the practice of surgical assisting is aligned with the highest educational and performance standards.
+The Guidelines will help assure patients, practitioners and allied health administrators that, from the classroom to practice, from the hospital to the surgery center, the practice of surgical assisting is aligned with the highest educational and performance standards.

-The Standards of Practice are statements of the minimum expectation of the profession, designed to be references in establishing safe practice guidelines in individual health care facilities that employ Certified Surgical First Assistants.
+The Guidelines are statements of the minimum expectation of the profession, that can be referenced by health care facilities that employ Certified Surgical First Assistants.

 Position Statements reflect a stance, viewpoint and/or perspective.